rej696/trains-with-ada/README.md

-# trains-with-ada
+# Trains with Ada
-Make with ada code for model railway signalling system
+Make With Ada repository for a model railway signalling system

 ## Setup

 ### VNC
-on your local machine you will need to install a VNC client.
-This is so that you can view gnatstudio through the docker container.
+On your local machine you will need to install a VNC client.
+This is so that you can view GNATstudio through the docker container.

 On linux, I have been using Remmina.
 I used TeamViewer on ATC2 system test and that was adequate.
 You could also try the chrome extention that allows you to use chrome as a VNC viewer.